Life As a Transit and Railroad Police Officer

-In the United States, there were 4,900 jobs for Transit and Railroad Police Officer in 2016.
+There were about 4,900 jobs for Transit and Railroad Police Officer in 2016 (in the United States).
 New jobs are being produced at a rate of 8.2% which is above the national average.
 The Bureau of Labor Statistics predicts 400 new jobs for Transit and Railroad Police Officer by 2026.
 Due to new job openings and attrition, there will be an average of 400 job openings in this field each year.

 The states with the most job growth for Transit & Railroad Police Officer are Georgia, Nevada, and Texas.
 Watch out if you plan on working in Maryland, New Jersey, or Washington.
 These states have the worst job growth for this type of profession.

-How Much Does a Transit & Railroad Police Officer Make?
+What is the Average Salary of a Transit & Railroad Police Officer

 Transit and Railroad Police who work in New Jersey, Washington, or New York, make the highest salaries.